yashyash0110/ShellScripting/extra_points.md

   ...tcsh script runs...
   exit # Once tcsh finishes, you return to bash
   ```
   *Shell switching can be disruptive, and you may lose the context of the initial bash shell after execution*

+- To source any file
+  > source <file_path>